lmri-met/uspekpy/README.md

 ## Documentation

 The official documentation of **USpekPy** is hosted on GitHub.
-Check its [README](https://github.com/lmri-met/uspekpy#README) file for a quick start guide and its [Wiki](https://github.com/lmri-met/uspekpy/wiki) for more detailed information.
+Check its [README](https://github.com/lmri-met/uspekpy#README) file for a quick start guide.

 ## Contributors